weiaicunzai/pytorch-cifar100/README.md

 practice on cifar100 using pytorch

 ## Requirements

+This is my experiment eviroument, pytorch0.4 should also be fine
 - python3.5
-- pytorch4.0
+- pytorch1.0
-- tensorflow1.4
+- tensorflow1.5
 - cuda8.0
 - cudnnv5
-- tensorboardX1.4
+- tensorboardX1.6

 ## Usage

 ### 1. enter directory